As such, their shoes should reflect this and will often by quite different to the shoes worn by hitters.

 The performance you get for under a hundred bucks is exceptional.

-For the liberos willing to invest, the Mizuno Wave Momentum 2s will be one of the best overall choices or if you can get your hands on them, the Nike React Hypersets are a truly beautiful defensive volleyball shoe.
+For the liberos willing to invest a little more cash, the Mizuno Wave Momentum 2s will be one of the best overall choices or if you can get your hands on them, the Asics Sky Elite FFs are always a fantastic option.

 What Do Liberos Need In A Volleyball Shoe?